ava-labs/hypersdk/chunker/README.md

 Gossip Chunks to other validators.
-Desire to see transactions included in a block is based on validator's ability to distribute.
-Don't include transactions we have already seen in other chunks.
+Desire to see a Chunk included is based on validator's ability to distribute (no regossip by other validators).
+Don't include transactions we have already seen in other chunks in a node's produced chunks.
+We include a signature so that we can penalize producers that send multiple chunks at the same height.
 ```
 type Chunk struct {
+    Signer: BLSPublicKey,
+    Signature: BLSSignature,

     Height: uint64,
     Transactions: [
         <Transaction>,